Over the past few weeks, I’ve been attending the Citizens’ Fire Academy with the Roswell Fire Department here in Roswell.

 Like the growing churches, the content should not change; instead, the issues of style, methodology, and awareness need to change.

-Today communicators need to do a better of getting to know their audience.
-While you must master the subject to communicate it, just as importantly, you must pay as much attention to the audience’s understanding.
+Today, communicators need to do a better job of getting to know their audience.
+While you must master the subject to communicate it, you must also pay as much attention to the audience’s understanding.

-One of the most significant problems people have with anything they create is that they think people will discover them.
+One of the most significant problems people face with anything they create is the fear that others will discover it.
 Well, the smart ones know you have to advertise and appeal to the needs of that audience to engage them.

 I know that some of the most successful organizations are those that have created a fictitious family/customer.
 This family represents the median of the bell curve of that community.